Quentin Nicolas

 About

-I am generally interested in any topic related to geophysical fluid dynamics, and I have had the chance to dip my toes in the world of the geodynamo, working with Bruce Buffett on wave generation in Earth's outer core.
-I am now also collaborating with Geoffrey Vallis, developing simple models to understand the physics of superrotation.
+I am more broadly interested in geophysical fluid dynamics, and I have had the chance to dip my toes in the world of the geodynamo, working with Bruce Buffett on wave generation in Earth's outer core.
+I am also collaborating with Geoffrey Vallis on the physics of superrotation.
 I met Geoff during the Geophysical fluid dynamics summer program at WHOI, where I was a fellow in 2023.

-Prior to joining Berkeley, I earned a MS in applied mathematics at Ecole polytechnique, just south of Paris, France.
+Prior to my PhD, I earned a MS in applied mathematics at Ecole polytechnique, just south of Paris, France.
 There, I had my first research experience developing mathematical models of the human liver with Irene Vignon-Clementel at Inria Paris.

 Publications